ay3xqa/api-smart-query/frontend/CHAT_FEATURE.md

 - **Enter**: Send message
 - **Shift + Enter**: New line in message

+## User Interactions

+### Selecting an API
+1. Navigate to the Chat tab
+2. Browse the grid of available APIs
+3. Click on any API card to select it
+4. The card border turns sapphire blue and the background becomes light blue
+5. Chat interface appears below with the selected API name in the header
+6. Start asking questions

+### Switching APIs
+1. Click on a different API card
+2. Chat history is cleared
+3. New chat interface loads for the newly selected API

+### After Upload
+1. Upload a new API in the Upload tab
+2. Automatically switches to Chat tab
+3. Newly uploaded API is pre-selected
+4. Ready to start chatting immediately

 ## Future Enhancements

 Potential improvements:
-- Persist chat history to database
+- Persist chat history per API to database
-- Support for multiple API conversations
+- Search/filter APIs by name or type
+- API card actions (delete, update, view details)
 - Export chat transcript
 - Code syntax highlighting in responses
 - Markdown formatting support
-- Suggested questions based on API
+- Suggested questions based on API endpoints
+- Recent APIs or favorites